-- Tools available for accessibility in PowerPoint 2013. - How to use the keyboard to work with ribbon programs. - How to control the visual appearance of the slides. - Best practices when creating a presentation. - How to effectively structure the slides. - Making information available on the Internet. - How to use the accessibility checker. - How to obtain additional assistance.
+- Learn about the tools available for accessibility in PowerPoint 2016. - Use the keyboard to work with ribbon programs. - Control the visual appearance of the slides. - Acquire best practices when creating a presentation. - Effectively structure the slides. - Make information available on the Internet. - Use the accessibility checker. - Obtain additional assistance.